 Please be careful when you use the immersion blender!
 Make sure that the head of the blender is under the liquid and stop the knife from spinning before you pull it up.

 You don’t want boiling jam flying in your face.
 Trust me…

-You can smooth it all the way or leave large chunks of fruit.
+You can blend it all the way (like when we make apple butter) or leave large chunks of fruit.
 It’s up to you.
 You get to make it however you want.

 Adding Lemon Juice and Checking Thickness…

 After smoothing the jam, I keep stirring and cooking for a few more minutes (5 or so) before I add the juice from half of a large lemon and a couple of lemon seeds.

 Lemon seeds have a lot of natural pectin in them.
 Since my jams are made with half of the amount of sugar that you find in traditional jams I can’t use store-bought pectin.

 But there is no need for it.
 We can help the jam thicken and reach that gel phase by adding lemon seeds.

 Usually, I add more than a couple of seeds but plum and apple jam thickens very quickly (not like this low sugar strawberry jam) probably because the apples don’t have too much juice in them.